-In the afternoon we have a walking tour of Oxford, the oldest university city in England.
+We continue to the oldest and arguable the most famous university city in England.
 The university is spread across the town centre among 39 separate colleges ranging in age from 50 to over 600 years.

-We visit Christ Church, the grandest and most popular of all its Colleges.
+We'll see Christ Church, the grandest and most popular of all its Colleges.
 Founded nearly 500 years ago it has educated many big names, was used for scenes in the Harry Potter films, and is home to the smallest cathedral in the country.

 Edinburgh is the capital of Scotland located in the Central Belt region of the country.
 It hosts the most stunning historical sights and in 1995, UNESCO listed the old and new towns of Edinburgh as World Heritage Sites.
 With a population of approximately 450,000, Edinburgh manages to combine both ancient and modern in a uniquely Scottish atmosphere.
 In Edinburgh, medieval palaces rub shoulders with the best of modern architecture, Gothic churches with amazing museums and galleries.
 In 2004, Edinburgh became the first member of the UNESCO Creative Cities initiative when it was designated a City of Literature.The Scottish Highlands is the rugged northern and North-western portion of Scotland.
 This is the Scotland conjured up by visions of tartan, kilts, Bonnie Prince Charlie and all.